modio/modio-docs/public/en-us/features/monetization/marketplace/how-it-works.md

 mod.io's fee is always a fixed $0.0012 per credit, taken from the Virtual Currency wholesale rate.

-Our payment processing partner; Tilia’s fees are 5% plus $0.20 for transactions made directly through the mod.io web app.
+Our payment processing partner; Thunes' fees are 5% plus $0.20 for transactions made directly through the mod.io web app.

 ### Invoices